suffolklibraries/sljekyll/_recurrents/elmswell-adult-colouring.md

 ---
 recurrent-title: "Adult colouring"
-recurrent-description: "Drop in for mindful colouring and refreshments with our friendly D of E volunteer.
+recurrent-description: "Drop in for mindful colouring and refreshments.
 No booking required."
 recurrent-day: Tuesday
 recurrent-times: 1800-1900
 recurrent-location: elmswell-library